-I'm a husband, artist, kooky serial entrepreneur, investor, freedom warrior, curious truth-seeker, and lover of animals, nature, international travel, historic architecture, American muscle cars, sweet potato fries, craft beer, and chocolate, not always in that order!
+I'm a husband, artist, kooky serial entrepreneur, investor, trader, freedom warrior, curious truth-seeker, and lover of animals, nature, international travel, historic architecture, American muscle cars, sweet potato fries, craft beer, and chocolate, not always in that order!

-I've been married only once, never divorced, and spend more time cooking healthy meals at home with my wife, Chiara than dining out at pricey restaurants.
+I've been married only once, never divorced, and spend more time cooking healthy meals at home with my wife, Chiara than dining out at fancy restaurants.

-We live in Los Angeles with our totally spoiled, yet ungrateful cat, Martina.
+We live in Los Angeles with our totally spoiled, yet ungrateful tuxedo cat, Martina.